gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 Build C1 with `EXTRA_CPPFLAGS=-DMENU_DIAGNOSTICS`; no production menu entry is added without this flag.
 Information gains `IPC diag >`.
 NEXT/PREV cycles raw-byte groups labelled in hex; SELECT switches to an A/B refresh pattern; BACK returns.
-The test covers 0x20–0x7E and 0x80–0xFF as single bytes, including 0xD8.
-These bytes are test candidates, not approved production glyphs.
-MY23 selection is independent of LARGE_DISPLAY.
-Check each physical IPC before approving any non-ASCII symbol.
+The diagnostic test still covers 0x20–0x7E and 0x80–0xFF as raw single bytes.
+The user reports printable ASCII and Latin-1-like 0xA0–0xFF on the tested IPC;
+0x80–0x9F is unsupported/control and must not be used by production renderers.
+Only the selected constants in ui_glyphs.h are adopted.
+Diagnostic coverage is not approval of every candidate on every IPC revision.
+MY23 and LARGE_DISPLAY remain independent settings; validate other physical IPC variants before assuming a match.

 ## Global interaction contract